Trails are open year-round: come outside to play and experience the changing seasons!

-Located in the south end of Land Between The Lakes, The Fort Henry Trail System connects 9 trails totaling 26 miles.
-These trails follow the route of General Grant’s troop movements from Fort Henry to Fort Donelson during the Civil War. **Will be restricted to certain trails due to logging activity.**
+Located in the south end of Land Between the Lakes, The Fort Henry Trail System connects 9 trails totaling 26 miles.
+These trails follow the route of General Grant’s troop movements from Fort Henry to Fort Donelson during the Civil War.

 Check-in and register at Hillman Ferry Gatehouse